 In 1982, Charles Blair Macdonald persuaded 30 Chicago business associates to contribute a mere ten dollars (a princely sum at the time) for the development of a 9-hole golf course.
 This particular course will eventually become the Downers Grove Golf Course.

 The United States Golf Association or USGA was founded on December 22, 1894.
 Formerly called the Amateur Golf Association of the United States, the organization was founded after Macdonald finished second in two national amateur championship event.
 In 1895, Macdonald was able to win his first championship which happens to be USGA’s first official tournament.
 A day later, Horace Thomas Rawlins won the very first U.S. Open Championship.
 He outplayed ten other athletes for the championship prize.

 Also in 1895, Lucy Barnes won the very first U.S. Women’s Amateur Championship, an essential event in the history of golf in America.

 |Born on the Links: A Concise History of Golf||Buy on Amazon|

 |A History of Golf: The Royal and Ancient Game||Buy on Amazon|

 Birth of the PGA

 The PGA or the American Professional Golfers Association was founded in 1916 by Rodman Wanamaker, a department store owner.
 Headquartered in Palm Beach Gardens, Florida, the PGA is made up of over 28,000 professional golfers.
-In October 1916, the PGA held its very first championship tournament and had prize money of $2,580.
+In October 1916, the PGA held its very first championship tournament and had prize money.
 Wanamaker is responsible for donating a trophy for the competition which will eventually be named in his honor.